dotnet/docs/docs/framework/wcf/feature-details/enumeration-types-in-data-contracts.md

  You can use the <xref:System.Runtime.Serialization.DataContractAttribute> properties (<xref:System.Runtime.Serialization.DataContractAttribute.Name%2A> and <xref:System.Runtime.Serialization.DataContractAttribute.Namespace%2A>) as usual for enumeration data contracts.

 ### Enumeration Member Values
  Generally the data contract includes enumeration member names, not numerical values.
-However, when using the data contract model, if the receiving side is a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client, the exported schema preserves the numerical values.
+However, when using the data contract model, if the receiving side is a WCF client, the exported schema preserves the numerical values.
 Note that this is not the case when using the [Using the XmlSerializer Class](../../../../docs/framework/wcf/feature-details/using-the-xmlserializer-class.md).

  In the preceding example, if `condition` is set to `Used` and the data is serialized to XML, the resulting XML is `<condition>Used</condition>` and not `<condition>1</condition>`.
 Therefore, the following data contract is equivalent to the data contract of `CarConditionEnum`.